- ABOUT US

 Mr. Richards started at the BCIU in 2013 as a program administrator, also serving as assistant director of the Office prior to becoming director.
 In addition to the director role with BCIU, he serves as the current eastern Pennsylvania lead for Pennsylvania Association of Intermediate Units’ (PAIU) curriculum coordinator group and the statewide lead for professional development of the Pennsylvania Department of Education’s Classroom Diagnostic Tools (CDTs).

 Mr. Richards is currently enrolled in the Doctor of Education (Ed.D.) in Educational Leadership program at Neumann University.
 He earned his M.A. in physical science from West Chester University in 2003 and received a B.S. in chemistry and secondary education from Pennsylvania State University.
 Additionally he holds a K-12 principal’s certificate, a supervisory certificate in curriculum, and a Superintendent’s Letter of Eligibility.

-Connie Skipper serves as the assistant director of the Office of Professional Development and Curriculum.
-As assistant director, Connie is responsible for serving as a BCIU liaison to Berks County schools, the Pennsylvania Department of Education, local businesses, and nonprofit agencies.
-She is directly responsible for state initiatives, continuing professional education programs, and other services related to curriculum, instruction, and assessment.
+Dr. Christina Foehl serves as the assistant director of the Office of Professional Development and Curriculum.
+Dr. Foehl’s responsibilities include leadership in the area of literacy, work with the nonpublic schools program, continuing professional education programs, comprehensive school planning, various state initiatives, and other services related to curriculum, instruction, and assessment.